 TIP: The rocks are normally slippery, though.
 So keep a watchful eye on your kids.

 READ MORE: Chasing Waterfalls in Yosemite National Park

 2. Take it All in at Tunnel View

-While there are not much the children can do here to release their overabundant energy, posing for a picture with the dramatic background will keep them occupied at least for a short while.
+While there are not much the children can do here to release their irrepressible energy, posing for a picture with the dramatic background will keep them occupied at least for a short while.

 3. Let the Kids Explore while You Enjoy Yosemite Valley View

 Another classic overlook sits a short drive away.
 Nowhere as crowded as the Tunnel View overlook, it has another advantage.
 The lookout, to be exact its parking lot, sits in front of the Merced River, which the kids like to explore.

 The water looks appealing to dip a hand or even a foot on a hot day.
 Fallen trees’ trunks nearby provide a unique playground to climb and disperse their boundless energy.
 Often gathering small rocks and throwing them into the water is all your kids can dream of while exploring Yosemite in their own simple way.